GraniteWMS/GraniteDocs/docs/webdesktop/manual.md

 | hide           | Hide the column. true / false                   |
 | cellClassRules | Condition styling, "cellAlert": "x == 0" .
 Options : cellBold, cellAlert, cellAttention |

-!!! note
+### Grid Data Columns

-        The WebDesktop mandates a minimum set of columns to be present in both the SQL data and grid.
+The WebDesktop mandates a **minimum** set of columns to be present in both the SQL data and grid.
 These typically include the primary key fields such as Document.Number, MasterItem.Code, etc.
-        To verify the necessary columns, access the API operation.
+To verify the necessary columns, access the **API operation**.

 ![Local Image](gridmenuapioperation.png)